Activities

 • Previous visits have included Russborough House in Co.
 Wicklow, Drimnagh Castle and the Casino in Marino in Dublin.

-A full day outing takes place each July, during the middle of the month.
+A full day outing takes place each June/July.

 • In 2018 we visited Carlow & Huntington Castle.